JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 ![hardware-dock](/images/hardware-dock.jpg#vert)

-*Lots of skiffs tied up at the hardware dock looking for groceries*
+*Skiff parking at the grocery/hardware store*

 After stopping at the pink and blue stores we decided to get lunch at the yacht club.
 Fair warning: the prices are high and the portions are small.
 We were able to sit outside and have a great view over the water though.
 The patio is situated in the middle of the marina and multiple sharks swam circles under the dock.